Light and airy Coconut Flour Funfetti Cookies made with coconut flour - gluten, grain, dairy and refined sugar free!

 Quick and Easy and Made with Healthy Coconut Flour!

 I love how quickly these cookies come together.
 Just one bowl and no mixer are required.
 Basically, you just stir together all ingredients until a batter forms.

 Lastly, I gently stirred in some funfetti sprinkles (I used rainbow non-pareils).
-Do NOT over mix here, since the sprinkles will transfer their colouring to the batter.
+Do NOT over-mix here, since the sprinkles will transfer their coloring to the batter.